Metimol1/VisionCraft/README.md

 After selecting a specific model, you can generate images using the API.
 To do this, you need to make a POST request and provide the necessary parameters.

+> [!IMPORTANT]
+> The free SDXL model is only `sdxl-turbo`.
+To use other models, you need to buy a subscription, which costs $5 per month.

 ### Generate image

 #### Request: